iRobotEducation/create3_examples/create3_lidar/README.md

 ### SBC Setup

-On the SBC, build this and source the setup shell scripts.
+On the SBC, clone and build this, and source the setup shell scripts.

 Start the sensors launch script, which includes the LIDAR driver and transform from the laser scan to the robot: